adnane-ka/laravel-speaks-arabic/README.md

 /*
 | rewrite strings and texts to match the keyboard reveresed in english
-| can be really helpful when it comes to making search procces better
+| this method can be really helpful when it comes to making search procces better
 | @params : $str (string) required [ string to reverse ]
 |
 | example :